mikeseven/node-opencl/README.md

 - WebCL follows an object-oriented model of OpenCL specification
 - node-opencl follows the C nature of OpenCL specification.
 It is thus a one-to-one low-level wrapper of OpenCL.
 This allows better control of native resources, quick upgrade when OpenCL specification changes.
 Importantly, it allows developers to create higher-level APIs that fit their needs, relying on an implementation close to OpenCL driver.

+### Javascript Array not supported

+- due to changes in v8, we don't support Javascript arrays for OpenCL buffers
+- only node.js Buffer and Javascript ArrayBuffer/TypedArrays are supported for OpenCL buffers.

 ### Raw data type

 Due to changes in Chrome v8 embedded in node 4.x, buffers can only be ArrayBuffer or Buffer, or derivative.
 Using Javascript Array will throw exceptions.